-- Locate the documentation that comes with the adapter and follow those instructions in addition to the instructions in this chapter. - If you need to change the switch settings or jumper settings on your adapter, follow the instructions that come with the adapter. - · Video adapters are not supported. - Some long adapters have extension handles or brackets installed.
-Before installing the adapter, you must remove the extension handle or bracket. - You can install PCI or PCI-X adapters, but they cannot occupy the same bus.
-For example, if you install a PCI adapter in slot 1 and a PCI-X adapter in slot 2, neither adapter will operate properly or might not operate at all. - You can not install a PCI or PCI-X adapter with a speed faster than the label on the particular PCI-X slot.
-For example, if you install a 133 MHz adapter in slot 3, which is labeled as a 100 MHz slot, the adapters installed in slots 3 and 4 will not operate properly.
+- Locate the documentation that comes with the adapter and follow those instructions in addition to the instructions in this chapter. - If you need to change the switch settings or jumper settings on your adapter, follow the instructions that come with the adapter. - Video adapters are not supported. - Some long adapters have extension handles or brackets installed.
+Before installing the adapter, you must remove the extension handle or bracket. - You can install both PCI and PCI-X adapters in the same bus.
+However, if you install a PCI adapter and a PCI-X adapter in the same bus, the PCI-X features of the PCI-X adapter will be disabled and the adapter will function as a PCI adapter. - You can install PCI or PCI-X adapters of speeds faster than what is labeled for a particular PCI-X bus.
+For example, if you install two 133 MHz adapters into slots that are labeled as 100 MHz slots, the adapters will operate at 100MHz. - If you install a 33 MHz and a 66 MHz adapter in the same bus, the bus speed will match that of the slowest adapter.

-- You can install PCI or PCI-X adapters with speeds slower than the label for a particular PCI-X slot.
-For example, you can install a 33 MHz adapter in any of the slots, although the bus for that pair of slots will run at 33 MHz. - Your server supports six hot-plug 64-bit adapters in the expansion slots located on the PCI-X board. - Note: You can add up to 12 additional PCI-X slots to your server by connecting your server to a remote expansion enclosure.
+- If a single 133 MHz adapter is installed in PCI-X Bus B (slot 3 and 4), and the other slot in PCI-X Bus B is empty, the adapter will operate at 133 MHz. - Your server supports six hot-plug 64-bit adapters in the expansion slots located on the PCI-X board.

+Note: You can add up to 12 additional PCI-X slots to your server by connecting your server to a remote expansion enclosure.
 For more information about the expansion enclosure and how to connect your server to it, refer to the documentation that comes with your expansion enclosure.

 Bus Slot Supported adapter speed (MHz)

-A 1 66
+А 1 66

-A 2 66
+А 2 66

-В 3 100
+В 3 100 (133 if slot 4 is empty)

-В 4 100
+В 4 100 (133 if slot 3 is empty)

 С 5 133

 D 6 133

 - Your server supports 3.3 V adapters; it does not support 5.0 V adapters. - Your server uses a rotational interrupt technique to configure PCI-X adapters.
 You can use this technique to install PCI-X adapters that currently do not support sharing of PCI-X interrupts. - The system scans PCI-X slots to assign system resources.
 The system attempts to start the first device found.
-The search order is: CD-ROM, disk drives, integrated SCSI devices, PCI-X slots (1, 2, 6, 5, 3, 4), and the integrated Ethernet controller. - Note: You can use the Configuration/Setup Utility program to change the boot precedence for your server.
+The search order is: CD-ROM, disk drives, integrated SCSI devices, PCI-X slots (1, 2, 6, 5, 3, 4), and the integrated Ethernet controller.

+Note: You can use the Configuration/Setup Utility program to change the boot precedence for your server.
 Select Start Options from the Configuration/Setup Utility program main menu.